 The website for 1K in 1 Day system is nothing more than a ploy that’s been put together to trick you into wanting to just “try it out”, and that’s how the crooks behind this scam manage to get your cash.

-You see they lull you into the false sense of security of thinking that you’ll be able to simple sign up, deposit some funds – “test the water” and then be able to withdraw them if you find it doesn’t work as promised.
+You see they lull you into the false sense of security of thinking that you’ll be able to simply sign up, deposit some funds – “test the water” and then be able to withdraw them if you find it doesn’t work as promised.

-In reality though that’s not how it really works because both the broker and the creator of this system (who remains anonymous) are in on it together.
+In reality, that’s not how it really works because both the broker and the creator of this system (who remains anonymous) are in on it together.
 Once you deposit those funds they’ll be gone for good – and sadly you’ll be left to find out the hard way that the system doesn’t actually work as promised.

 Instead of profits, you’ll see that the system actually makes nothing but losses.

 And even if you manage to stop the trading before you lose all your money, you still won’t be able to get any of it back.
 The broker will either ignore your withdrawal requests or point blank refuse them.

 Everything you’re told via the website promoting the system is total lies.